Factoring the confluence of crises into business planning, business leaders rely on agility and empathy during uncertain times.

 Mercer’s latest study — canvassing the views of more than 400 CEO/CFOs from around the world — confirmed that, despite entering a global slowdown and facing escalating talent challenges, most executives are still bullish about growth in 2023.
 Are there lessons learned from past downturns that are driving this confidence?
 What strategies are they implementing to manage through this period?
 And will these strategies change if we enter a deeper recession?

 Kate Bravery, global advisory solutions & insights leader at Mercer, sat down with Martine Ferland, chief executive officer at Mercer, to discuss the findings and hear her insights into how executives and boards can maintain growth during an uncertain economic and business climate.

 BRAVERY: Based on our recent study, 87% of the C-suite believes we are in (or about to enter) a recession.
 Most of them anticipate that inflation levels will decrease or stay the same in 2023, and for many, inflationary pressures are top of mind.
 Martine, how does this business environment impact strategic planning discussions and near-term investment decisions?

 FERLAND: Well, the current situation is unique, as we’re seeing multiple crises intersect.
-This has created a confluence of economic conditions — full employment, labour shortages, the prospect of a slowdown, stagflation and hyperinflation.
-It’s new territory for most, but I think we can look to the lessons learnt navigating the pandemic.
+This has created a confluence of economic conditions — full employment, labor shortages, the prospect of a slowdown, stagflation and hyperinflation.
+It’s new territory for most, but I think we can look to the lessons learned navigating the pandemic.

 As leaders, we need to be agile and remain focused on our people, our business and our values.
 The number one approach is to scenario plan — and to balance empathy and economics while doing so.